alphagov/contacts-admin/README.md

 and we plan to have a contacts lookup API similar to the one Whitehall has to allow easy linking to contact details within content.

-The contacts functionality in Whitehall may be split out into this application if the needs of other departments overlap with HMRC.

 ## Dependencies

-* Ruby 1.9.3 or higher
+* Ruby 2.0.0-p353
 * MySQL
-* Rummager
+* Rummager (for indexing)
+* Whitehall (for departments API)

 ## Setup

 * Install necessary dependencies
 * Start the app

-## Running
+## Database setup

-1. Load database structure & seed data
+The best way to get a database with good seed data is to use a dump from preview, alternatively you can load the database schema and use the old initial seed data.

     ```
     bundle exec rake db:schema:load